eremite/notes/mac_os_x_dislikes.md

 * Sometimes it gets really hot while sleeping and drains the battery
 * Sometimes it loses half my windows when waking from sleep and plugging in a monitor
 * Sometimes it takes a long time to switch networks after sleeping
+* Sometimes the external monitor doesn't wake from sleep

 # Likes